Yemen's Saudi-backed government pleads for coronavirus aid

-"Reports on the ground indicate a large number of coronavirus cases in areas under the Houthis' control and hiding this information is completely unacceptable," Minister of Local Administration Abdul Raqib Fath told a news conference on Sunday.
+"Reports on the ground indicate a large number of coronavirus cases in areas under the Houthis' control and hiding this information is completely unacceptable," Minister of Local Administration Abdul Raqib Fath said on Sunday.
 He urged the WHO and the international community to pressure the Houthis about declaring cases.

 The Houthi movement, which ousted the internationally recognised government from Sanaa in late 2014, denies the charges.
 On Saturday, its health minister announced two more infections and said the ministry was following all suspected cases, without providing a number.
 The WHO says it has been advising local authorities throughout Yemen, where testing capacity is limited, to report cases in order to secure resources, but that the decision to do so rests with a country's leaders.

 Sources had told Reuters that both sides have not fully disclosed the extent of the pandemic in a country already plagued by other diseases.
-The Aden-based government's health minister said Yemen urgently needed financial assistance and protective gear for health workers in addition to ventilators, polymerase chain reaction (PCR) and swab test equipment.
+The Aden-based government's health minister said Yemen urgently needed financial assistance and protective gear for health workers in addition to ventilators and test equipment.

 Yemen has been mired in violence since the Western-backed coalition intervened in March 2015 against the Houthis, who say they are fighting a corrupt system.
-The United Nations' Food and Agriculture Organisation (FAO) said on Monday hunger could spread drastically due to the coronavirus pandemic.
+The United Nations' Food and Agriculture Organisation (FAO) said hunger could spread drastically due to the pandemic.

 ALSO READ